-Built-in multimeter calibration consists of the calibration of 20 mV, 200 mV, 2V and 10 V voltage ranges, one 20 mA current range and 200 $\Omega$ and 2 k $\Omega$ resistance ranges.
+Built-in multimeter calibration consists of the calibration of 20 mV, 200 mV, 2V and 10 V voltage ranges, one 20 mA current range and 200 Ω and 2 k Ω resistance ranges.

-Cable adapters Option 40 Two-wire adapter and Option 60 Four-wire adapter are necessary to connect the multimeter.
+Cable adapters Option 40 -two-wire adapter, Option 60 -four-wire adapter and Option 80 -two wire adapter are necessary to connect the multimeter.